Aliases for NAGPA Gene

 External Ids for NAGPA Gene

 Hydrolases are transported to lysosomes after binding to mannose 6-phosphate receptors in the trans-Golgi network.
 This gene encodes the enzyme that catalyzes the second step in the formation of the mannose 6-phosphate recognition marker on lysosomal hydrolases.
 Commonly known as 'uncovering enzyme' or UCE, this enzyme removes N-acetyl-D-glucosamine (GlcNAc) residues from GlcNAc-alpha-P-mannose moieties and thereby produces the recognition marker.
-This reaction most likely occurs in the trans-Golgi network.
-This enzyme functions as a homotetramer of two disulfide-linked homodimers.
-In addition to having an N-terminal signal peptide, the protein's C-terminus contains multiple signals for trafficking it between lysosomes, the plasma membrane, and trans-Golgi network. [provided by RefSeq, Jul 2008]
+The encoded preproprotein is proteolytically processed by furin to generate the mature enzyme, a homotetramer of two disulfide-linked homodimers.
+Mutations in this gene are associated with developmental stuttering in human patients. [provided by RefSeq, Oct 2015]

 GeneCards Summary for NAGPA Gene

 NAGPA (N-Acetylglucosamine-1-Phosphodiester Alpha-N-Acetylglucosaminidase) is a Protein Coding gene.
 Diseases associated with NAGPA include stuttering and speech disorder.
 Among its related pathways are Lysosome.
 GO annotations related to this gene include N-acetylglucosamine-1-phosphodiester alpha-N-acetylglucosaminidase activity.